0bArc/Deparadox/README.md

 ### Overview

-Paradox Launcher Remover is a lightweight C++ utility that removes the malfunctioning Paradox Launcher files and restores direct game launching through Steam.
+Deparadox is a lightweight C++ utility that removes the malfunctioning Paradox Launcher files and restores direct game launching through Steam.
 It safely preserves **dowser.exe** and automatically creates a working `Launcher.bat` that launches the actual game executable using Steam’s launch argument system.

 ---